-- 1.1.
-The Council's accounting policies represent specific principles that are applied in the production of the annual Statement of accounts.
-We are required to disclose these policies in the notes to the accounts. - 1.2.
-It is considered best practice that Members consider the accounting policies upon which the accounts are prepared prior to the meeting at which the Statement of accounts will be approved. - 1.3.
-Matters may arise as we prepare the accounts that require a further review of Accounting Policies and the Director of Finance will as part of the presentation of the accounts identify any changes that were necessary.
+- The Council's accounting policies represent specific principles that are applied in the production of the annual Statement of accounts.
+We are required to disclose these policies in the notes to the accounts.
+The policies are required by regulation to be aligned to the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom. - It is considered best practice that Members consider the accounting policies upon which the accounts are prepared prior to a meeting at which the Statement of accounts will be approved. - Government has requested that CIPFA consult on making urgent changes to accounting regulations to assist in reducing the national backlog of external audits.
+If CIPFA does make amendments to the accounting regulations this is likely to require changes to the Council's accounting policies.